7:00AM to 5:00PM

 As it’s also a naturally occurring element, it won’t give off toxic fumes in the event of a fire.
 Plus, it prevents bacterial growth and keeps your family safe.

-There are two types of copper pipes – hot and cold; colour-coded according to their durability.
-Hot water pipes are red while the latter is blue, and you can choose one based on your needs.
+Two types of copper pipes—hot and cold—are colour-coded according to their durability.
+Hot water pipes are red, while the latter are blue, and you can choose one based on your needs.

 But while copper sounds impressive with its environmental impact, there are some disadvantages to this pipe, too, and you might not consider this the suitable material for you and your water supply line.